ForestAdmin/agent-nodejs/docs/agent-customization/fields/write.md

 ```

 {% hint style="info" %}
-If the relationships does not exist it will create it with the given fields values.
+If the relationships do not exist it will create them with the given field values.
 {% endhint %}

-You can also provide another `portfolioId` to update the relationships and its fields:
+You can also provide another `portfolioId` to update the relationships and their fields:

 ```javascript
 collection.replaceFieldWriting('job', (job, { action }) => {